CSCI-2349-F23/ps1/README.md

 * Submit the slide from Part 1 to Canvas.
 * Complete the course survey from Part 2.
 * Post a message on Slack for Part 3.
-* Submit the screen capture video to Canvas.
+* Submit the screen capture video from Part 6 to Canvas.

 **All components of this problem set are due by Friday, September 1, by 11:59pm Boston time.**